Skip to content

 Bootloader troubleshooting

-When installing 24H2 over Linux instance with GRUB, on some machines 24H2 installer will fail to correctly overwrite bootloader and will land into GRUB recovery console instead of Stage 2 of Windows Setup.
+When installing Windows 11 over Linux instance with GRUB, on some machines Windows Setup will fail to correctly overwrite bootloader and will land into GRUB recovery console instead of Stage 2 of Windows Setup.

-To overwrite bootloader manually, restart installation media and select Repair my PC -> Troubleshoot -> Command Prompt, then enter the following commands:
+To overwrite bootloader manually, restart installation media and select Repair my PC -> Troubleshoot -> Command Prompt or press Shift+F10, then enter the following commands:

 ps